re-nft/_v2_.subgraph/README.md

 This would execute `codegen` script in `subgraphs/azrael`

+## Adding RPC urls

+First, specify a space-separated list of RPCs to add to the graph node in the .env file.

+Each RPC will be tagged with the name of the network, followed by the RPC.
+The list of supported networks can be found [here](https://thegraph.com/docs/en/developing/supported-networks/).

+## Notes on using Anvil and other local RPCs

+This docker compose file uses `host.docker.internal` which allows docker containers to access ports on the host machine.

+When using localhost RPCs such as Anvil, replace `localhost` with `host.docker.internal` before adding the RPC to the .env file.
+For example, `https://localhost:8545` should become `http://host.docker.internal:8545`.

+## Running a subgraph

 To start the local graph node, you will need `docker`, `docker-compose`, and `jq`.
 Then, run:

 `docker compose up`